 Take Care of Yourself

 This one sounds so obvious but is often the most neglected by professionals of any field.
 We all tend to get caught up in our work.
-Often this is because we are proud of what we do, we want to be successful, it’s busy, or you may be short staffed.
+Often this is because we are proud of what we do, we want to be successful, it’s busy, or you may be short-staffed.
 Whatever the reason, failure to take care of your personal needs will undoubtedly decrease your happiness and likely your productivity.

 You are a person, not a machine.
 People need exercise, healthy foods, socialization, relationships, and sleep to reach their maximum potential.
 The time demanded of these things is often sacrificed in favor of more time in the office, working on the weekends, or company travel.
-But failure to address your basic needs will lead to more stress and feeling burnt out of your job.
+However, failure to address your basic needs will lead to more stress and feeling burnt out of your job.